williamberman/onenormest/README.md

 ## Benchmarks

-Some basic benchmarks using a GPU on the Google Colab free tier, see ~8x improvement from the scipy CPU implementation.
+Some basic benchmarks using a GPU on the Google Colab free tier see ~8x improvement from the scipy CPU implementation for 4096x4096 matrices.

 ![benchmarks](./onenormest_benchmark.png)